THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 Getting Back Your Ex Will Be Hard

-Even if you’re aware of all the realities about getting back your ex, you’re in for a long, hard road.
+Even if you’re aware of all the realities about trying to get back your ex, you’re in for a long, hard road.

 It will take self-growth, introspection, apologizing, and no small amount of emotional pain.